F5, Inc.

-F5's customers include Microsoft, Oracle, Alaska Airlines, Tesla, and Meta.

 Corporate history

 F5, Inc., originally named "F5 Labs" and formerly branded "F5 Networks, Inc." was established in 1996.
 Currently, the company's public-facing branding generally presents the company as just "F5."
+The company's name is a reference to the highest intensity tornado on the Fujita scale.

 In 1997, F5 launched its first product, a load balancer called BIG-IP.
 BIG-IP served the purpose of reallocating server traffic away from overloaded servers.
-In June 1999, the company had its initial public offering and was listed on the NASDAQ stock exchange with the symbol FFIV.
+In June 1999, the company had its initial public offering and was listed on the Nasdaq stock exchange with the symbol FFIV.

 In 2017, François Locoh-Donou replaced John McAdam as president and CEO.
-Later in 2017, F5 launched a dedicated site and organization focused on gathering global threat intelligence data, analyzing application threats, and publishing related findings, dubbed “F5 Labs” in a nod to the company's history.
+Later in 2017, F5 launched a dedicated site and organization focused on gathering global threat intelligence data, analyzing application threats, and publishing related findings, dubbed "F5 Labs" in a nod to the company's history.
 The team continues to research application threats and publish findings every week.
-On May 3, 2017, F5 announced that it would move from its longtime headquarters on the waterfront near Seattle Center to a downtown Seattle skyscraper that will be called F5 Tower.
+On May 3, 2017, F5 announced that it would move from its longtime headquarters on the waterfront near Seattle Center to a downtown Seattle skyscraper that would be called F5 Tower.
 The move occurred in early 2019.

-F5 employees include Igor Sysoev, the author of NGINX; Dahl-Nygaard laureate Gilad Bracha; Google click fraud czar Shuman Ghosemajumder; and Defense.Net founder Barrett Lyon.
+F5 employees include Dahl-Nygaard laureate Gilad Bracha, Google click fraud czar Shuman Ghosemajumder, and Defense.Net founder Barrett Lyon.

 48 of the Fortune 50 companies use F5 for load balancing, Layer 7 application security, fraud prevention, and API management.

-Product Offerings
+Product offerings

+F5 Application Delivery and Security Platform (ADSP)

+In 2025, F5 introduced the Application Delivery and Security Platform (ADSP), a unified offering that combines application delivery, API protection, and threat mitigation across hardware, software, and SaaS environments.
+ADSP is designed to support hybrid and multicloud deployments and includes capabilities such as load balancing, web application firewalls, DDoS protection, and encrypted traffic inspection.

 F5 BIG-IP

 F5's BIG-IP product family comprises hardware, modularized software, and virtual appliances that run the F5 TMOS operating system.
 Depending on the appliance selected, one or more BIG-IP product modules can be added.

+In 1997, the company introduced its flagship product, BIG-IP.

-BIG-IP History
+BIG-IP history

 On September 7, 2004, F5 Networks released version 9.0 of the BIG-IP software in addition to appliances to run the software.
 Version 9.0 also marked the introduction of the company's TMOS architecture, with enhancements including: